Malien/Malien/README.md

 <img alt="National University of Kyiv-Mohyla Academy" height="200px"
 src="https://github.com/Malien/Malien/blob/master/assets/naukma.jpg">

-Quite a nice city, housing the greatest IT university in all of Ukraine - National University of Kyiv-Mohyla Academy.
+Quite a nice city, housing one of the greatest IT university in Ukraine - National University of Kyiv-Mohyla Academy.

 ### What's on my mind right now? 🧠
-I want to help out a friend to make his pet-project, meanwhile learning rust and gaining experience in back-end stuff.
+Finishing my last uni course will be challanging. _I miss hanging out with students due to COVID_ Hope I can allocate a bit of time for Lua JIT that I am working on.
 Want to make some personal rig upgrades (I really need a new desk).
-Would love to participate in some open source projects. (_dunno how and where to start_) Looking forward to writing some iOS apps.
+Would love to participate in some open source projects. (_dunno how and where to start_)

 ### My TODO list 📝
 - [X] Finish reading "Programming in Haskell"